tbedford/Ant-Allocator/README.md

 In the above diagram, there is 70KB free on the heap.
 However, any allocation more than 10KB will fail.

-Note that fragmentation is particulalry an issue on _memory contrained_ systems, such as consoles and embedded systems.
+Note that fragmentation is particularly an issue on _memory contrained_ systems, such as consoles and embedded systems.
+For example, the latest Kindle Fire has 1GB of RAM, the first generation had 512MB.
+If your life span stretches back to Net Yaroze that was a 66Mhz CPU with 4MB RAM topped off with a 10MB hard drive!
+Note that is 4MB NOT 4GB!
+Oh how lucky you are with your fancy i7 and 20GB RAM!
+:wink:

 ## Heap init